-- Sign is similar to others and doesn't reflect Barooga as a unique place
+- place

-- · The signs are dated and inconsistent
+- The signs are dated and inconsistent

 - Barooga needs a clear and concise message

 Sign designs

 The plan developed signage designs which explored the themes of natural environment and sports.
 The signs have gone through a consultation process.
 (Refer to the appendix for details)